When the Moon Hatched: Characters, spice, review & triggers

 Dragons.

-Dragons are a big part of When the Moon Hatched so I’ve dedicated a whole separate article to these fierce and powerful beings because they deserve it.
+Dragons are a big part of When the Moon Hatched so I’ve dedicated a whole separate article to these fierce beings because they deserve it.
 But just a quick recap of their names:

 • Rygun